 See Related: Best Travel Blankets

-6. Little Girls of Utah Pioneer Museum
+6. Daughters of Utah Pioneer Museum

 This fascinating museum tells the tales of individuals who bravely left whatever they understood at home, to start a life in an unknown and barely inhabited area.